top of page

 Affected by shading on a single solar module

-Suitable for long-distance wiring
+Suitable for long-distance solar wiring

 If one solar panel fails, it affects others